Mtanishita/notofes/README.md

-This is shrine and festival map in NOTO, 2025.
+This is a shrine and festival map in NOTO with Youtube, 2025.